 - "Link text" - is the text that appears in the web page, which must be clicked on.
 This text can be replaced with an image:

-2. A bookmark inside a document, by using the "name" attribute (called internal links).
+2. A bookmark inside a document, by using the "id" attribute (called internal links).

 1) Absolute path - the URL contains the domain name too (the "http" and "https" protocols can be omitted).